avelasco920/Frontend-React-Template/README.md

 + Babel
 + ES6

-Fork then open index.html in your browser :) Happy coding.
+Fork it, run `npm install`, `npm start`, then open index.html in your browser :) Happy coding.